At present approximately 25% of our school population have a diagnosis of Autism Spectrum Disorder. (ASD)

 Children with sensory processing issues may be oversensitive or under-sensitive to the world around them.
 When the brain receives information, it gives meaning to even the smallest bits of information.
 Keeping all that information organised, and responding appropriately can be challenging for them.

-We recognise that there is a fine balance between engagement and overload so there is a need for children to self-regulate by applying their own strategies (giving them time to be themselves) and aiding them with strategies to teach them how to cope in various situations.
+There is a fine balance between engagement and overload so there is a need for children to self-regulate by applying their own strategies (giving them time to be themselves) and aiding them with strategies to teach them how to cope in various situations.
 Without allowing them opportunities to become independent they will not learn strategies about how to cope so it is important to provide them with as many opportunities as possible to become independent.

-To apply this at Wood Bank we:
+At Wood Bank we:

-We recognise that with some individuals there may be a need for a lower arousal environment and to support this we provide the following environmental features;
+For some individuals there may be a need for a lower arousal environment and to support this we provide the following environmental features;

 - 1:1 TEACCH workstations